Awards and Honors

 "Hospital Safety Score"

 BIDMC has earned an "A" for safety in the first Hospital Safety Score ratings published by the Leapfrog Group, a set of 26 standards used to evaluate process and outcomes in the nation's hospitals.
-The ranking comes on top of BIDMC's December 2011 designation as one the nation's 65 top hospitals by the Leapfrog Group, the 5th time in six years it was honored based on results of a survey focusing on patient safety and quality.
+The ranking comes on top of BIDMC's December 2012 designation as one the nation's 65 top hospitals by the Leapfrog Group, the 6th time in seven years it was honored based on results of a survey focusing on patient safety and quality.

 American Heart Association